Right time - Right therapist

 When you feel you're in the right mind to begin to do something about your situation, it is important that you also find a therapist you feel comfortable with.

 All good therapists will do their best to ensure you are comfortable, they will be empathic and will not judge you and they will work in an ethical way.
 However, we're only human, and we get on with people in very different ways.
-If the therapist you've just begun working with makes you feel uncomfortable, and it may not be their fault, perhaps they remind you too much of an ex, so much so, that you cannot get past it.
-There is no point using your time, money and energy discussing this 'transference' in hope you will soon get to the issues you really want to explore, or worse, you hide the fact that anything is wrong in the first place, so creating difficulty in the therapeutic relationship.
-Unless you really want to stay and explore all of that before you dive into your stuff, move on to a different therapist.
+If you don't like the therapist you've begun working with, perhaps they remind you too much of an ex, or your mother, and although this would be great work discussing this 'transference', sometimes it can be too much at the beginning of the therapeutic relationship.
+So unless you have the time and energy to explore all of that before you dive into the stuff you actually want to explore, move on, and don't feel bad about talking to a few therapists before you make your mind up.

 Finding the right therapist is no different than finding a good GP or a good hair-dresser.
-You want for them to be able to understand you, and what you want, and you want to feel as comfortable as possible.
+You want to feel that they understand you and your needs, and you want to feel as comfortable as possible.

 Be aware that an expensive therapist is no guide to a successful outcome.
 The relationship you build with your therapist is going to have an impact more than any other factor.